davewatters/js-blackjack/README.md

 ## - Purpose -
 [ This website was created as the second Portfolio Project (PP2) for the Code Institute's Full Stack Web Development course. ]

 The site was built as a simple Blackjack game to be played just for fun.
+To that end, it was kept simple - uncluttered and uncomplicated.
+It was designed to appeal to both novices and seasoned card players alike, so it feetures a betting function with an available stack of chips - however, no actual real money is gambled.
+The thrills of the of the ups and downs of each round of betting is allowed to happen easily by a design which keeps the options simple and enables the player to quickly move the action along.

+As a requirement for a portfolio project it is built as a responsive, interactive, front-end web site using HTML & CSS, and showcasing JavaScript skills.

 ## - User Experience Design -